 Superfund is a program administered by the EPA to locate, investigate, and clean up the worst hazardous waste sites throughout the United States.
 Before the Superfund Program was established in 1980, hazardous wastes were often left in the open, where they seeped into the ground, flowed into rivers and lakes, and contaminated soil and groundwater.
 Consequently, where these practices were intensive or continuous, there were uncontrolled or abandoned hazardous waste sites.
 These sites include abandoned warehouses, manufacturing facilities, processing plants, and landfills (USEPA 2002b).

-There are no Superfund (CERCLA) sites listed in the Lower Wabash Watershed.
+There are two Superfund (CERCLA) sites listed in the Middle Wabash - Busseron Watershed: